affinitydb/doc/mvStore js.md

 </pre>

 ####PIN Interface
-The `createPINs` and `mvsqlProto` methods return PIN objects.
+The `createPINs` and `qProto` methods return PIN objects.
 These objects implement explicit property accessors (i.e. set/get methods), as a safe and simple way to track changes to be effected in the db.
 Every PIN has the following members: